 Most ectopic pregnancies implant in the fallopian tube although some can occur within the abdomen, cervix, cesarean section scar, or ovary.
 As the pregnancy in the tube grows, it can put pressure on the tube or surrounding tissue and cause it to rupture and bleed.
 This can result in severe bleeding inside the abdomen which may be life threatening if not treated immediately.

-Women are at increased risk of an ectopic pregnancy when there is scar tissue in the fallopian tubes resulting from previous infections or abdominal surgery.
+One half of all women with an ectopic pregnancy have no known risk factors.
+Women are at increased risk of an ectopic pregnancy when there is scar tissue in the fallopian tubes resulting from a previous infection or abdominal surgery.
 Risk factors include a history of the following:

 - Previous ectopic pregnancy

 - Infection of the uterus or fallopian tubes

 - Previous surgery of the ovaries or uterus